National Quail Symposium Proceedings

 The Quail Symposia provide a unique opportunity for biologists from state, private and federal land management agencies, and policy-makers, to meet with scientists and graduate students from agencies, research institutes and universities.

-The once-every-5-year Quail Symposium provides a unique opportunity for joining the annual meeting of the National Bobwhite Technical Committee (NBTC), the parent organization of the National Bobwhite Conservation Initiative.
-Following establishment of the NBTC in 1995, the two meetings have been joined, as consecutive meetings, in 2002 in Texas and in 2017 in Tennessee.
+The once-every-5-year Quail Symposium provides a unique opportunity for joining the annual meeting of the National Bobwhite & Grassland Initiative Technical Committee (NBGI TC, formerly National Bobwhite Technical Committee [NBTC]), the parent organization of the National Bobwhite & Grassland Initiative.
+Following establishment of the NBTC in 1995, the two meetings have been joined, as consecutive meetings, in 2002 in Texas, 2017 in Tennessee, and in 2022 in Missouri.